One of the not no famous vitamins, but also vital for our healthy living is Vitamin K.

 Vitamin A can be found in meals like eggs, liver, milk, carrot.
 It is involved in the formation and maintenance of healthy skin, hair and helps us to see in dim light, preventing night blindness for pregnant women.

 Our eyes deteriorate without adequate supplies of vitamin C. An indication of its importance is the fact that the concentration of vitamin C in the vitreous humor (the clear liqud in the eyeball) is about twenty-five times our serum level (the level in our blood), the retina 100 times.
+The antioxidant qualities of vitamin C help prevent crystallization and accumulation of foreign molecules that result in the blurred vision of cataracts.

 People with lower levels of vitamin E in their blood have a higher risk of cataracts and macular degeneration.